 FAQ

 I am just about to finish my term at my current training practice and will be moving to work at a different practice for my next term.
 I have one week (38hrs) of annual leave that I have accrued but not taken during my current term.
-My practice manager is going to deduct this from my percentage billings prior to paying my 13-week payment.
+My practice manager is going to deduct this from my percentage billings prior to paying my percentage payment.
 Does this sound right?

 The NTCER outlines your minimum employment terms and conditions